 Figure 2.
 False colored SEM images of bacteria adhered to surfaces with different roughness on femoral hip stem and fixation plate.
 Roughness values (Ra ± σ in µm) on surfaces of a femoral stem were (a) 4.14 ± 0.32, (b) 71.94 ± 4.85, (c) 78.44 ± 2.77, (d) 17 ± 0.42, and of fixation plate (e) and (f) were 4.76 ± 0.51.
+Original grayscale SEM images included as Figure S1 in supplementary figures.

-The IVIS images produced qualitative images of each implant which are displayed in Figure 3 with four circular sampling locations that represents the various surfaces where biofilm may attach., The average luminescence of each circle was quantified and presented as the geometric mean of the Log10 transformed luminescence with SE bars (Figure 4).
+The IVIS images in Figure 3 show the bioluminescent signal superimposed on the photographic image to show the implants with circles representing different areas of roughness and features on the implants.
+A and E in Figure 3 look colored because of the presence of more bioluminescent signal, however, even though many of the circles look dark by eye, there were detectable signals from the gray scale image.
+The average luminescence of each circle was then quantified and presented as the geometric mean of the Log10 transformed luminescence with SE bars (Figure 4).
+Due to the order of magnitude differences between implants, the graphs in Figure 4 were plotted to highlight the variation from location to location on an individual implant with logarithmic scale.